Hawaiian Cotton, Ma'O

 Evergreen, Shrubs, Flowers

-This genus includes the species used to make cotton fabric, but the two plants described here are better-looking and more suitable for use in gardens.
-Both are mounding, spreading, leafy shrubs with an almost tropical look.
+This genus includes the species used to make cotton fabric, but G. tomentosum is better-looking and more suitable for use in gardens.
+It is a mounding, spreading, leafy shrub with an almost tropical look.
 Adapted to hot, dry areas.Gossypium tomentosum

 Native to Hawaii.
-Grows 3–6 ft. tall and wide.
+Grows to 3–6 ft. tall and wide.
 Pure yellow, 2–3-in.-wide flowers are produced much of the year and show off nicely against the silvery green, maple-like leaves.
-Seed capsules have brown fuzzy seeds with shortcottony hairs.
+Seed capsules have brown fuzzy seeds with short cottony hairs.
 This plant has been used to breed disease- and insect-resistant commercial cotton plants.
-Good as specimen shrub, informal hedge, or high groundcover.
+Good as a specimen shrub, informal hedge, or high groundcover.
 Performs best in well-drained soil with little water.

 Native to tropical American rain forests, these exotic-looking plants are prized for their large, ofte...